 Without proof these might seem like pretty grand claims, so to back up Manchester’s fashion credentials we’ve put together this guide to the key trends inspired by the city’s music scene.
 Whether you’re heading to Fashion’s Night Out, or just want to celebrate Manchester and recreate one of these amazing looks, here you’ll find everything you need to help you fall in love with the music and imitable fashion of Manchester.

-Women’s fashion in the 60s was a reaction against the feminine ideals of previous generations, so androgynous a-line dresses and pixie crops were the order of the day.
-Look to the catwalk and the high street and you’ll see that 60s fashion is back, with all its bright block colours, geometric prints and attitude in tow.
+Women’s fashion in the ’60s was a reaction against the feminine ideals of previous generations, so androgynous a-line dresses and pixie crops were the order of the day.
+Look to the catwalk and the high street and you’ll see that ’60s fashion is back and bolder than ever, with all its bright block colours, geometric prints and some serious attitude in tow.